-All residents must vacate the residential community and remove all personal belongings from the premises in accordance with the termination or expiration of the Residence Life and Housing License.
-If personal belongings are not removed from the premises, the resident, by signing the Residence Life and Housing License authorizes and agrees to pay a per day room rental charge to the College for each day that the room was not available for reassignment by the College.
+All residents must vacate the residential community and remove all personal belongings from the premises in accordance with the release or expiration of the Housing and Dining License.
+If personal belongings are not removed from the premises, the resident, by signing the Housing and Dining License, authorizes and agrees to pay a per day room rental charge to the College for each day that the room was not available for reassignment by the College.
 Further, the resident agrees to pay such fees as are assessed by the College for the labor involved in the removal and temporary storage of the resident's personal belongings, and the College shall not be responsible for any resulting loss or damage to those belongings abandoned by the resident.